 Drain the liquid from two 400g (14oz) cans of chickpeas into a saucepan.
 Weigh the pot and make a note of the weight.
 Simmer over medium-low heat until the liquid is reduced by about half – since you need 150ml (5fl oz) for the recipe it is best to reduce the liquid to just over that.
 It took about 10-15 minutes for the liquid to reduce, but best check it on a scale periodically as you don't want to end up with too little!
-Cool completely, transfer to a jar and chill in the fridge overnight.
+Cool completely, transfer to a jar and chill in the fridge overnight or use immediately.

 Sift the ground almonds and icing sugar into a large bowl.
 Pour half the aquafaba into the bowl and mix together vigorously until the mixture forms a paste.